Dalida: Childhood in Cairo

 Dalida was born Iolanda Cristina Gigliotti in Cairo, Kingdom of Egypt, on 17 January 1933.
 Her father Pietro Gigliotti (1904–1945) and mother Filomena Giuseppina (1904–1971) were both born in Serrastretta, Calabria, Italy, and were then taken by their emigrant parents to Egypt.
 Pietro studied music at school and played the violin in taverns; Giuseppina was a seamstress and homemaker.
 By birth, Dalida automatically gained Italian nationality through jus sanguinis of both Italian parents.
-It has been suggested that Dalida had Jewish roots, with her family's hometown of Serrastretta having been founded by Spanish Jews and her grandfather Enrico reportedly being of Algerian Jewish ancestry.
+It has been suggested that Dalida had Jewish roots, with her family's hometown of Serrastretta having been founded by Spanish Jews and her grandfather Enrico had Algerian Jewish ancestry.

 The year they were married, the Gigliottis settled in the Shubra district of Cairo, where, between the births of Iolanda's older brother Orlando (1930–1992) and younger brother Bruno (1936), the Gigliotti family became well established in the community.
 In addition to earnings from Giuseppina's work, their social status benefited when Pietro became primo violino at Cairo's Khedivial Opera House, and the family bought a two-storey house.

 At 10 months old, Gigliotti caught an eye infection and had to wear bandages for 40 days.
 Her father would play lullabies on the violin to soothe her.
 She underwent eye operations between the ages of three and five.
 Having to wear glasses throughout elementary school, for which she was bullied, she later recalled: "I was [sic] enough of it, I would rather see the world in a blur than wear glasses, so I threw them through the window."
 Gigliotti attended the Scuola Tecnica Commerciale Maria Ausiliatrice, an Italian Catholic school located in northern Shubra.

 In 1940, Allied forces took her father and other Italian men from their quarter to the Fayed prison camp in the desert near Cairo.
 When Pietro was released in 1944, he returned home a completely different person, so violent that Gigliotti and other children in the neighbourhood were scared of him.
 She later recalled, "I hated him when he beat me, I hated him especially when he beat my mom and brothers.
 I wanted him to die, and he did."
 Gigliotti was twelve when Pietro died of a brain abscess in 1945.